 Land subdivision in the late 19th and early 20th centuries boosted some rural towns.
 However, improved roads and transport triggered the decline and even disappearance of many settlements, as people could travel easily to larger centres with more opportunities.
 A few settlements survived as rural service or administrative centres.

 South Canterbury’s first public airport was formed at Washdyke in 1920.
 A small airfield built at Saltwater Creek in 1931 was used for commercial flights, and by the South Canterbury Aero Club.
 In 1953 a new airport was opened at Levels.
 Regular air services between Christchurch, Timaru and Ōamaru began in 1956.
-Improvements to State Highway 1 reduced the need for flights between Christchurch and Timaru, but there are still scheduled flights to Wellington.
+Improvements to State Highway 1 reduced the need for flights to Christchurch, but there are still twice-daily flights to and from Wellington.

-South Canterbury’s European farming history began with the runholders turning sheep onto natural grasslands.
-The runs were originally leased, but many farmers sought to own them.
-Michael Studholme at Te Waimate, John Acland at Mt Peel, Edward Elworthy at Holme Station and Allan McLean at Waikākahi were among those who had very large freehold estates.
+South Canterbury’s European farming history began with the runholders who turned sheep onto natural grasslands.
+The runs were originally leased, but many pastoralists sought to own them.
+Michael Studholme at Te Waimate, John Acland at Mt Peel, Edward Elworthy at Holme Station and Allan McLean at Waikākahi were among those who acquired very large freehold estates.

 After George Rhodes died in 1864, the Levels station was acquired by what became the New Zealand and Australian Land Company.
 This company remained a major South Canterbury landowner for more than a century.
 Besides the Levels, it held most of the Hakataramea Valley and the Pareora station.